Konix-Multisystem/FlareOne_Hitchhikers_Demo/README.md

 ![Screenshot](./Screenshot.png)

 The sources in the Sources folder were originally compiled with the PDS system.
-However [Z80 Assembler](https://github.com/Konix-Multisystem/FlareOne_Assembler) can be compiled into the HITCH.FL1 image used for running on the Slipstream emulator.
+However [Z80 Assembler](https://github.com/Konix-Multisystem/FlareOne_Assembler) can be used to assemble the source into the HITCH.FL1 image used for running on the Slipstream emulator.

 ```
 cd Sources